lakshmi2804/notebook-1/README.md

 `Approver_Email` : This parameter is only used for approval whenever the user needs to copy file to `Prod`

+**Environment Variables**

+In this section we will store the credentials or tokens in encrypted form.
+Mainly we are passing git token and databricks token these will be encrypted  by not seeing them in the console output.

+**Options**

+Here we are using only two options they are

+`ansiColor` : This is the plugin mainly used for colors in jenkins console output

+`timeout` : This will be helpfull to exit or abort the job after a particular time

 **Stages**

 ###### Gitclone

+In this stage we are running a bash script file for the git cloning proccess.
+All the git clone process commands are written in `folder_script.sh` file.And this file is also present in our github repository.